 - It improves digestion, reduces cholesterol level, and instant increase in energy level in the energy center Kosha.

 There is a plethora of lotus pose to choose from and so many options to consider that yogi can end up feeling overwhelmed.
 Well, Lotus pose with Sarvangasana makes you perfect yogi.
-Let us look different type variant of Padmasana.
+Let us look at different type variant of Padmasana.

 - Baddha Padmasana – when padmasan bounded called Bounded Lotus Pose.
 Which is beneficial for abdominal organs.

 - Urdhva Padmasana – Lotus pose with headstand called Urdhva Padmasana and this should practice by the long-term practitioner of headstand. the newbie won’t try this, please.